exakat/php-dictionary/dictionary/dynamic-class.ini.rst

 A dynamic class is a class whose fully qualified name is defined at execution time.

 This is convenient for module systems, where the actual class is named from an external configuration.

+The name of the class is a string.
+It may be also accessed with the ``::class`` operator.

+For a dynamic call, the name of the class may or may not start with a ``\`` char: both cases work.

+Dynamic class may be used with static calls, for class constants, enum cases, static method or static property.
+It may also be used with the instantiation operator ``new``.

+It is also possible to use an object of the same class for all these calls.

 .. code-block:: php